TomTheCodingGuy/Cow-Bounce/README.md

 ### Issues:

 - If you encounter any isues with installing, uninstalling or running the app, please raise an issue in the Issues section of this repository.
-- Try re-cloning this repository, to make sure all of the files are up to date.
+- Try uninstalling (see above), re-cloning this repository,and re-installing (also above), to make sure all of the files are up to date.
-- I have fully tested it on a Raspberry Pi, but I am happy to help.
+- I have fully tested it on a Raspberry Pi, but I am happy to help with any problems you might encounter.

 ### Credits: